sreedaiwikb2025-netizen/DBMS_practice/README.md

 # DBMS SQL Projects

-A collection of SQL work from the DBMS work included in this chat.
+A collection of SQL work from my Database Systems project is included here.
+Practical sql files are attached with the same.

 ## Database Systems